jon-jacky/home/computing.md

   I've been writing PHP for almost twenty years now. ...
 As one gets older, one feels less and less excitement for the new tech hotness. ...
-  While it's easy to assume that any PHP web project ... requires one of the big frameworks (like Laraval or Symfony), in truth it's easy to use basic PHP ... and the big benefit is that you're not stuck with having to learn and maintain a huge bells-and-whistles 3rd-party framework in perpetuity.
+  While it's easy to assume that any PHP web project ... requires one of the big frameworks (like Laravel or Symfony), in truth it's easy to use basic PHP ... and the big benefit is that you're not stuck with having to learn and maintain a huge bells-and-whistles 3rd-party framework in perpetuity.
 I think people really underestimate the burden of